solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 - `uiAmount: <number | null>` - the balance, using mint-prescribed decimals **DEPRECATED**
 - `uiAmountString: <string>` - the balance as a string, using mint-prescribed decimals

+For more details on returned data: The
+[Token Balances Structure](jsonrpc-api.md#token-balances-structure) response from [getBlock](jsonrpc-api.md#getblock) follows a similar structure.

 #### Example:

 Request: